Thursday, May 16, 2019

 Other examples of these catastrophic climatic changes are the late frost and hail storms now occurring nearly every year in Western Europe, reducing the annual production of thousands of producers, impacting the whole agriculture and forestry industry, and even destroying countless amount of vineyards and other crops:

 • In 2016, some regions in Burgundy, like Chablis, lost about half of their harvest/crop due to frost, hail, and mildew.
-2016 will be remembered as one of the country's smallest wine harvests, for the last 30 years in records, across France as a whole, due to a mixture of hail, frost and mildew.
+2016 will be remembered as one of the country's smallest wine harvests for the last 30 years in records across France due to a mixture of hail, frost, and mildew.

 • April 27th, 2017 - Devastating late frost occurred, destroying more than 40% of the early buds and thus the potential crops in Bordeaux vineyards